reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 })
 ```
 In this example, we are setting the `request.time` to the current time in the request interceptor.
 In the response interceptor, we are capturing the current time in `response.config.time.endTime` and computing the duration by deducting from the current time, the start time captured in the request interceptor.

+Interceptors are a powerful feature that can be put to use in many use cases where we need to perform actions common to all API calls.
+In the absence of interceptors, we will need to repeat these actions in every API call.
+Some of these examples are:

+1. Verify whether the access token for making the API call has expired in the request interceptor.
+If the token has expired, fetch a new token with the refresh token.
+2. Attach specific headers required by the API to the request in the request interceptor.
+For example, add the `Authorization` header to every API call.
+3. Check for HTTP status, headers, and specific fields in the response to detect error conditions and trigger error handling logic.

 ## Handling Errors in Axios
 The response received from Axios is a JavaScript `promise` which has a `then()` function for promise chaining, and a `catch()` function for handling errors.
 So for handling errors, we should add a `catch()` function at the end of one or more `then()` functions as shown in this example: